logzio/logz-docs/_source/user-guide/distributed-tracing/getting-started-tracing.md

 If you’re deploying distributed tracing on Kubernetes, we recommend the following blog post: <a href="https://logz.io/blog/jaeger-kubernetes-best-practices/" target ="_blank">A Guide to Deploying Jaeger on Kubernetes in Production. </a>

-##### Set up instrumentation
-Determine the best instrumentation strategy for your system: Manual or automatic instrumentation.
-<a href="/user-guide/distributed-tracing/tracing-instrumentation.html" target ="_blank"> Read more about setting up instrumentation.</a>